 Travel Loopholes - The Biggest Travel Secrets Revealed

 Going on vacation is great - I think we can all agree on that.
 But the process of actually getting to your destination can be a less than enjoyable experience.
-From booking ever-more expensive flights and hotels to enduring a long-haul flight in a cramped and crowded aeroplane, there’s a lot to think about when planning a trip away.
+From booking ever-more expensive flights and hotels to enduring a long-haul flight in a cramped and crowded airplane, there’s a lot to think about when planning a trip away.

-But don't worry, I’m going to reveal some of the travel industry's biggest secrets that will help to make your next travel experience a total breeze.
+But don't worry, and I’m going to reveal some of the travel industry's biggest secrets that will help to make your next travel experience a total breeze.

 1. Choose your airline carefully

 When booking flight tickets, the airline you go with DOES matter.
 It can be tempting to pick the first and most inexpensive flight you see, but sometimes it’s worth paying that little bit extra to fly with a more elite airline.
-Budget airlines can be great for shorter trips, but if you’re in for the long-haul you’ll be thankful for those little extra luxuries that come with more prestigious airlines.
+Budget airlines can be great for shorter trips, but if you’re in for the long haul, you’ll be thankful for those little extra luxuries that come with more prestigious airlines.

 2. Buy at the right time